 Can I resurface the driveway myself?
 I’m a bit of a handyman.

-The Concrete Colour Systems Stylepave Resurfacing system is applied by skilled and trained applicators.
+The Concrete Colour Systems Stylepave Overlays system is applied by skilled and trained applicators.
 Resurfacing a driveway requires special equipment, skills and knowledge.
 It’s not recommended as a DIY project.

 Interested in having your driveway resurfaced?
 Fill in our quote form for our team to put you in contact with some local applicators.